Nemaha County, Kansas

 In 1900, Nemaha County’s population peaked at 20,376.

-By 1910, the county boasted a population of 19,072.
-By that time, its economy was based on farming, and the income was from products, which amounted to $5,307,178.
-The leading field crop was corn, with oats, Irish potatoes, and wheat following.
+By 1910, the county had a population of 19,072.
+Its economy was based on farming, and product income amounted to $5,307,178.
+Corn was the leading field crop, followed by oats, Irish potatoes, and wheat.
 The assessed value of all property in the county was $40,652,775.

-In the following decades, Nemaha County continued to be a rich agricultural area.
-As the farms got bigger and the technology better, the county’s population declined.
+Nemaha County continued to be a rich agricultural area in the following decades.
+However, as the farms expanded and technology improved, the county’s population declined.

-In 1937, the beautiful courthouse that was built in 1877 just hadn’t held up, and for the next 18 years, the county offices were located in various places around town.
+In 1937, the beautiful courthouse built in 1877 just hadn’t held up, and for the next 18 years, the county offices were located in various places around town.

 Old bank building in Seneca, Kansas by Kathy Alexander.

-Old bank building in Seneca, Kansas, by Kathy Alexander.
+The old bank building in Seneca, Kansas, was built by Kathy Alexander.

-A new modernist Nemaha County Courthouse was built in 1954–1955.
+A new modernist Nemaha County Courthouse was built from 1954 to 1955.
 It continues to serve the county today.

 As of the 2020 census, the county population was 10,273.